Hokkaido University: Modern Japanese Studies Program (MJSP)

 The Modern Japanese Studies Program is a bilingual, bachelor's degree program that aims to educate students about the history, culture, society, and political economy of modern Japan while raising them to fluency in the Japanese language.
 The program offers two majors, one in History and Culture and one in Society and Political Economy.
 The majors share coursework, so whichever of the previous specializations a student does not choose as their major becomes their minor.

 Integrated Science Program (ISP)

-The Integrated Science Program is a multifaceted degree program that aims to provide students with a bachelor's degree in either biology, chemistry, or physics followed by their immediate enrollment in one of Hokkaido University's graduate schools.
+The Integrated Science Program is a multifaceted degree program that aims to provide students with a bachelor's degree in either physics, chemistry, or biology.
+Upon enrolling, students will spend the first semester attaining an all-round education in the three sciences along with mathematics and Japanese language.
+After this intensive first semester, students will join the department of Physics, chemistry or biology within the school of science.
+The final allocation is decided by a combination of student preference, availability and GPA.
+Japanese language education continues until the first semester of the second year.
+After graduation, students have the choice of enrolling in one of Hokkaido University's graduate schools.
 Through the unique, accelerated methodology of the program, students are able to graduate with a master's degree in five years (made up of three-and-a-half years of undergraduate study and one-and-a-half years of graduate study and research).
-It also aims to strengthen students' knowledge of English due to its importance as a scientific language.
+All classes, besides Japanese language, are carried out in English by professors with native or fully professional proficiency.